TrevorLovesMommy/sqlalchemy-challenge/README.md

+<h1>Exploring Honolulu's Climate</h1>

-The goal for this assignment is the following:
+The goal for this assignment is to explore Honolulu's climate through the city's precipitation data and create a Flask API to based on the exploreation queries.

+<h2></h2>

 1. Explore Honolulu's climate through the city's pricipitations data
 <ul>